-RETRIEVAL: NON-CONTINUOUS MODE
+RETRIEVAL: NONCONTINUOUS MODE

-Retrieving in non-continuous mode is slightly different as compared with the continuous mode.
-As illustrated in Figure 23, $\overline{\text{DVALID}}$ goes low in time $t{\text{NCDR1}}$ after the first integration completes.
-If $t{\text{INT}}$ is shorter than this time, all of $t{\text{NCDR2}}$ is available to retrieve data before the other side data is ready.
-For $t{\text{INT}} > t{\text{NCDR1}}$ , the first integration data is ready before the second integration completes.
+Retrieving in Noncontinuous mode is slightly different as compared with the Continuous mode.
+As illustrated in Figure 23, DVALID goes low in time t{NCDR1} after the first integration completes.
+If t{INT} is shorter than this time, all of t{NCDR2} is available to retrieve data before the other side data are ready.
+For $t{INT} > t{NCDR1}$, the first integration data are ready before the second integration completes.
 Data retrieval must be delayed until the second integration completes, leaving less time available for retrieval.

-The time available is $t{NCDR2} - (t{INT} - t{NCDR1})$ .
+The time available is $t{NCDR2}-(t{INT}-t{NCDR1})$.
 Data from the second integration must be retrieved before the next round of integration begins.
 This time is highly dependent on the pattern used to generate CONV.
-As with the continuous mode, data retrieval must halt before and after CONV toggles $(t{SDCV})$ and be completed before new data is ready $(t{HDDODV})$ .
+As with the continuous mode, data retrieval must halt before and after CONV toggles (t{SDCV}) and be completed before new data are ready (t{HDDDDV}) .

 Figure 23.
-Readback in Non-Continuous Mode
+Readback in Noncontinuous Mode